nikokozak/mnemo/README.md

 The Postgres DB for dev & testing is a docker-compose project that runs a single PG container with a few envs set, and includes a shell script to start and to stop the service locally.
 This can be found in `resources`.

-TODO:
-- Split up logic for svelte components in neater fashion (store for every component)
-- Consider switch to Vue
-- Tests for manager, prioritize over unit tests.
-- Tests and specs for functions we created.